-New Year Fireworks in KL: Sound and Light
+New Year Fireworks in KLCC: Sound and Light

 There’s something incredibly appealing about new year fireworks.
 There aren’t very many things that my over-thinking mind doesn’t try to work out the why of it, but it and fireworks have a truce.
 Fireworks just is, and basically so for everyone.
 It’s only a matter of whether you admit it or not.